taolicd/taolicd/README.md

 ### Bio

-🧠 I currently work at Amazon as programming writer.
+🧠 I currently work at Amazon as Programming Writer.

 ⌛️ Prior to Amazon, I worked as Senior Tech Writer at SS&C Technologies, IBM Toronto and IBM Silicon Valley.